zase-hr/more-listings/README.md

   "rating": **_numeric_**,
   "votes": **_integer_**
 }
-- If successful, will return a RowDataPacket

 PATCH `/Listing/:id`
-- Expects a request body with:
+- Expects:
   1) An id query parameter, and
-  2) Any or all of the POST object properties.
+  2) A body containing any or all of the POST object properties.

 DELETE `/Listing/:id`
 - This route expects an id as a query parameter
-- Successful requests will return a RowDataPacket